abhirockzz/fn-syslog-example/README.md

 - `fn invoke fn-syslog-app fn-syslog-func`
 - `echo -n 'fun with fn!' | fn invoke fn-syslog-app fn-syslog-func`

-you can repeat this multiple times
+You can repeat this multiple times

 ### Check your Papertrail a/c